 Here’s just a little selection of other events I’ve attended over the years.
 Good fun across Europe!

 I’ve been to JEF-Europe Federal Committee meetings every six months since November 2016.
-They’ve taken place in Cologne, Rome, Malta and most recently Skopje!
+They’ve taken place in Cologne, Rome, Malta, Skopje and most recently Stockholm and Turku!

 In 2017, I went to the Ventotene Seminar by the Altiero Spinelli Institute of Federalist Studies in Italy.
 It’s a week full of stimulating discussions at a symbolic location, can recommend!
 Before the seminar, I wrote an essay for the seminar essay competition, too.